pierocarrion/ImageRescaling/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](https://chat.openai.com/LICENSE).
-Feel free to use and modify the code as per your needs.

 ## Acknowledgements